 Now, this next step is about adding some practicality to your goal.
 I’m sorry.
 If only the sky were the limit (sigh).

-But, this step is actually really helpful.
-By identifying your biggest constraints, you can make better planning decisions … which will lead to a better travel experience.
+But, this step is actually really helpful in how to start planning for a trip.
+By identifying your biggest constraints, you can make better planning decisions to make the most of what you’ve got.
+And this will lead to a much better travel experience.

-Your ability to realize your goal (i.e. QUALITY) is impacted by 3 constraints: TIME, MONEY and ACTIVITIES.
-(If you’re into project planning, yes – this follows the project management constraints triangle!)
+Your ability to realize your travel goal (i.e. QUALITY) is impacted by 3 constraints: TIME, MONEY and ACTIVITIES.
+(If you’re into project planning, yes – this follows the project management constraints triangle.
+Yup, I know I’m a planning geek.
+But it works!)

 When you think about your goal – the experience you want on your trip – how will you negotiate between the time you have, the money you have, and the activities you want to see and do?
 Which two are your biggest constraints?
 I.e. most limited; most defined; most firm; most important.

 Don’t get bogged down in budget details at this stage.
-Budget is always a constraint to some extent, so pick your two biggest constraints based on which will have the “last say.”
-Will money/cost stop you from adding a day so you can see your top 3 activities?
-If the answer is no, your top constraints are likely Time/Activities.
-If yes, your top constraints are Money/Time or Money/Activities.
+Budget is always a constraint to some extent.
+But you should pick your two biggest constraints based on which will have the “last say.”
+If adding a day to your trip is the only way to see your top 3 activities, would you add a day?
+If the answer is yes, your biggest constraints are likely Time and Activities.
+If no, your biggest constraints are likely Time and Money or Activities and Money.

-TIME/TIMING: Trip planning with limited time or firm timing
+TIME/TIMING: Trip planning with limited or firm timing

-Are you limited on time to see everything you want to see?
+Are you limited or locked in on the time you have for your trip?
 Maybe you can’t get all the vacation time you’d like.
 Or, you can only get time off during a specific season.
 Be prepared to sacrifice on cost or activities.

 Here are some ideas to make the most of your time: